george012/cloudflare-r2-upload/README.md

 <!-- /TOC -->

 # 1. cloudflare-r2-upload action script
-* This action uploads a file to Cloudflare R2 (or any other S3 provider)
+* This action uploads a file to Cloudflare R2 (or any other S3 Compatibility API)

 ## 1.1.
 Example usage
 ```